amrhossamdev/amrhossamdev.github.io/_posts/2024-5-01-gsoc-accepted.md

   path: /assets/gsoc-accepted.jpg
 ---

-Officially, I got accepted to Google Summer of Code 2024! 🎉
+I am delighted to share that I've been accepted to Google Summer of Code 2024 and selected as a contributor at the OpenTransitSoftwareFoundation 🎉🥳

+I'll be contributing to enhancing the OneBusAway Android app, which provides real-time bus arrival information to over 1,000,000 users, enabling efficient urban travel.

-This summer, I will be working on the OneBusAway Android app.
-I couldn't be more excited! 🎉🥳
+I will be working on integrating tools that will aid in analysis, including the integration of surveys directly into the app.

+These projects aim to streamline real-time feedback and data collection, empowering transit agencies to gather valuable insights from their riders.

+Exciting times ahead! 🥳

 ![Desktop View](/assets/gsoc-email.png){: width="972" height="589" }